graph-xll/graph-xll.github.io/README.md

 ### *Undirected Graphs in WebGraph*

-For k-truss decomposition, we consider simple undirected graphs.
+Undirected graphs are used in some algorithms, e.g., k-truss decomposition.
 After creating the offset files, remove self-loops in the graphs by running:

 ```
 java -cp "lib/*:bin" SelfLoopRemover cnr-2000 cnr-2000-noself